arogozhnikov/arogozhnikov.github.io/_posts/2016-04-28-demonstrations-for-ml-courses.markdown

 ## [Keras JS demonstrations](https://transcranial.github.io/keras-js/)

-Classical demonstrations of neural networks right in the browser.
+Classical applications of neural networks right in the browser.
-Has very handy interface and also can use GPU right from the browser.
+Demonstration has very handy interface and also can use GPU right from the browser.

 ![keras_js](/images/ml_demonstrations/lstm_reviews.png)

 ## Attention and memory in neural networks

-are explained in a [this post](http://distill.pub/2016/augmented-rnns/) by Google Brain team
+are explained in [this post](http://distill.pub/2016/augmented-rnns/) by Google Brain team

 ![Interactive demonstration of attention and augmentation in neural networks](/images/ml_demonstrations/attention_memory.png)